NadiaAiraf/bank-tech-test-ruby/README.md

 5. enter the command `require './lib/account'`
 6. enter the command `require './lib/display'`

+In order to run all of the tests type the command `rspec` into the command line, there are currently 18 tests with 100% test coverage.

 From this point on you've got everything needed to run the program on the irb shell.
-If you wanted to run the tests simply use the command `rspec` whilst not in the irb shell.
-Otherwise please find the 'How to use' section for examples on how to run each command
+Please find the 'How to use' section for examples on how to run each command

 ## How to use